WMVY

-WMVY (88.7 FM; "Mvyradio") is a non-commercial community-oriented adult album alternative radio station based in the town of Tisbury, Massachusetts and licensed to serve Edgartown, both on the island of Martha's Vineyard.
-The station is owned by Friends of Mvyradio, Inc.
+WMVY (88.7 FM; "Mvyradio") is a non-commercial community-oriented radio station based in the town of Tisbury, Massachusetts, and licensed to serve Edgartown, both on the island of Martha's Vineyard.
+The station is owned by Friends of Mvyradio, Inc., and broadcasts an adult album alternative format.

 Mvyradio is one of the most streamed internet radio stations in the world (consistently one of the Top 20 most-listened-to internet radio stations according to Webcast Metrics).
 Streams are available in multiple formats, including WMA, MP3, and RealAudio, and it is a featured station on Apple's iTunes radio tuner service.

 History

 On 92.7 FM

 Beginning in 1981 and ending on February 8, 2013, WMVY was a commercial radio station on 92.7 FM in Tisbury.
 Despite being a class "A" FM signal transmitting from Martha's Vineyard, WMVY was widely listened to in both southeastern Massachusetts (particularly the "upper" portion of Cape Cod) and the area around Newport, Rhode Island (the latter via a translator station on 96.5, W243AI).

 During its last few years broadcasting on 92.7 FM, Mvyradio's operations were actually split between two companies.
 The radio station, WMVY, was owned by Aritaur Communications.
 The Web presence and online streaming were managed by mvyradio, LLC.
 A third entity, Friends of mvyradio, is a 501c(3) non-profit created to help offset streaming and programming expenses by enabling listeners to make tax deductible donations.

 On November 27, 2012 WBUR-FM, a Boston NPR affiliate, announced that subject to FCC approval, it had reached an agreement to purchase WMVY, which would become a repeater of WBUR-FM.
 The purchase price was $715,000.
 Mvyradio's programming was to be transferred to the Friends of Mvyradio as a non-commercial Internet-only station.
 The switch to the WBUR simulcast (under new call letters WBUA) took place on February 9, 2013 at midnight.